-Coastal engineering is complex and demands a multifaceted approach, a deep understanding of ocean science, the environment, and the culture of the challenges faced by shoreline communities.
-For 35 years, Oceanit’s Resilient & Sustainable (RiSE) team of expert coastal engineers, planners, scientists, and project managers have been dedicated to solving the unique and diverse challenges facing coastal communities in Hawai’i, other Pacific nations, and beyond.
+Coastal engineering is complex and demands a multifaceted approach, a deep understanding of ocean science and the environment, and a culture that lives and breathes the challenges faced by shoreline communities.
+For 35 years, Oceanit’s Resilient & Sustainable (RiSE) team of coastal engineers, planners, scientists, and project managers have been dedicated to solving the unique and diverse challenges facing coastal communities in Hawai’i, other Pacific nations, and beyond.

-Oceanit has built a reputation for excellence in science, disruptive technology, and human-centered approaches.
-We are dedicated to bringing this innovation to resilient and sustainable shoreline engineering and to honor the communities along those shores.
-We are pioneering inventive technologies to solve novel coastal issues when traditional methods don’t fit.
+The coastal environment produces challenges beyond the design and building of coastal structure.
+Oceanit has built a reputation for excellence in science, disruptive technology, and human-centered approaches when dealing with hydrodynamics, marine ecosystems, morphodynamics, and climate.
+We are dedicated to bringing this innovation to bear, delivering resilient and sustainable shoreline engineering, while honoring the communities along those shores.
+We are pioneering inventive technologies to solve novel coastal issues where traditional approaches no longer fit.

 WHAT WE DO